feenkcom/gtoolkit-visualizer/src/GToolkit-Plotter.package/GtPlotterAxisDistance.class/README.md

-I am a distance between two projections of domain objects on the same axis
+I am a distance between two axis values or projections